AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover.md

 ![[!DNL Live Search popover]](assets/storefront-search-as-you-type.png)

-## Searchable attributes

-To produce highly-targeted results, review the set of [searchable](https://experienceleague.adobe.com/docs/commerce-admin/catalog/product-attributes/product-attributes.html) (`searchable=true`) product attributes.
-To ensure relevancy, make attributes searchable only if they contain content that has a clear and concise meaning.
-Avoid using attributes that contain less precise, lengthy text such as `description`, which although search-enabled by default, can reduce the precision of search results.
-For example, if a person searches for "shorts" and there are shirts with a description that includes the term "short sleeves", then the shirts will be included in the search results.

-[!DNL Live Search] also respects the [weight](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search-results.html#weighted-search) of a product attribute, as set within Adobe Commerce.
-Attributes with a higher weight will appear higher within the search results.

-The following attributes are always searchable:

-* `sku`
-* `name`
-* `categories`

 ## [!DNL Popover] page size

 The page size of the [!DNL popover] determines how many lines of autocompleted products can be returned.
 Previously, the page size was hardcoded as six lines.
 However, the `page_size` value is now a setting that can be configured from the *Admin*.
 During the Live Search installation, the `page_size` value changes to the current value of the [Catalog Search](https://experienceleague.adobe.com/docs/commerce-admin/config/catalog/catalog.html) - `Autocomplete Limit` setting.